healygi/PP4/README.md

  - I began my manual testing by checking that my project works according to user stories, this is known as BDD - Behaviour Driven Development where the result is based on an expected outcome.
 This type of testing bulids from user stories where I would sit in front of my app and test it to see if it behaves as expected.
 Similar to user story template - AS - I WANT - SO THAT - I created a number of atomic tests by using the template - GIVEN - WHEN - THEN.
 This template describes the outcome in a testable way.
 My tests were written for both the user and admin.
 They read as follows:

         - AS A *User* I WANT *To be able to click the logout button* SO THAT *I can log out of my account*
-        - GIVEN *That a user is logged in* WHEN *The logout button is clicked* THEN *The user will be logged out and returned to the login screen*
+        - GIVEN *That a user is logging out* WHEN *The logout button is clicked* THEN *The user will be logged out*

         - AS A *User* I WANT *the ability to like posts* SO THAT *I can engage with other users*
         - GIVEN *That a user is logged in* WHEN *The heart icon is clicked* THEN *The user will have liked the post, the heart will turn red and the number will increase by one*

+        - AS A *User* I WANT *the ability to unlike posts* SO THAT *I can unlike a post if I so wish*
+        - GIVEN *That a user is logged in and the heart icon is read* WHEN *The heart icon is clicked* THEN *The user will have unliked the post, the heart will turn white and the number will decrease by one*

         - AS A *User/Admin* I WANT *the ability to open posts in order to be able to read/view them* SO THAT *I can engage with other users and inform myself*
         - GIVEN *That a user is on the site* WHEN *a blog post is clicked* THEN *The user will be taken to another page and be able to view/read the full blog post*